uwiger/gproc/doc/gproc.md

-Perform a select operation on the process registry.
+Perform a select operation with limited context on the process registry

-The physical representation in the registry may differ from the above, but the select patterns are transformed appropriately.<a name="select-3"></a>
+The physical representation in the registry may differ from the above, but the select patterns are transformed appropriately.Note that limiting the context is just a convenience function, allowing you to write a simpler select pattern and still avoid searching the entire registry.
+Whenever variables are used in the head pattern, this will result in a wider scan, even if the values are restricted through a guard (e.g.
+`select([{'$1','$2','$3'}, [{'==', '$1', p}], ...])` will count as a wild
+pattern on the key and result in a full scan).
+In this case, specifying a Context will allow gproc to perform some variable substitution and ensure that the scan is limited.<a name="select-3"></a>

 ###select/3##